mehul422/power-outages-us/README.md

 ## Framing a Prediction Problem

 In this project, we are addressing a regression problem aimed at predicting the outage duration for power outages in the United States.
-Specifically, we are predicting the variable OUTAGE.DURATION using two key predictors: U.S._STATE and CUSTOMERS.AFFECTED.
-At the time of prediction, we would only have access to information available at the onset of the outage, such as the U.S._STATE and CUSTOMERS.AFFECTED variables.
+Specifically, we are predicting the variable **OUTAGE.DURATION** using two key predictors: **U.S._STATE** and **CUSTOMERS.AFFECTED**.
+At the time of prediction, we would only have access to information available at the onset of the outage, such as the **U.S._STATE** and **CUSTOMERS.AFFECTED** variables.
 These features are known immediately or early during the outage, making them appropriate for inclusion in the model.
 We would not use features that depend on information obtained later during or after the outage, ensuring the model is trained with data that would be available at the time of prediction.

-- Response Variable: OUTAGE.DURATION
+- Response Variable: **OUTAGE.DURATION**
-    - We have chosen OUTAGE.DURATION as the response variable because understanding the duration of power outages is crucial for both operational efficiency and public safety.
+    - We have chosen **OUTAGE.DURATION** as the response variable because understanding the duration of power outages is crucial for both operational efficiency and public safety.
 By predicting how long an outage may last, utilities and emergency services can better plan resources, provide timely updates to affected customers, and improve the overall management of power disruptions.

 - Predictor Variables:
-    - U.S._STATE: The state in which the outage occurs.
+    - **U.S._STATE**: The state in which the outage occurs.
 We believe that regional factors such as infrastructure, state-level regulations, and disaster preparedness can influence the duration of outages.
-    - CUSTOMERS.AFFECTED: The number of customers affected by the outage.
+    - **CUSTOMERS.AFFECTED**: The number of customers affected by the outage.
 Larger outages may result in longer restoration times due to the complexity of restoring service to a larger area, which could provide valuable insight into the duration of the outage.

-Metric: R-squared (R²)
+Metric: **R-squared (R²)**

 To evaluate the quality of our model, we will use R-squared (R²) as the primary metric.
-This is due to the fact that R-squared measures the proportion of the variance in the dependent variable (OUTAGE.DURATION) that is predictable from the independent variables (U.S._STATE and CUSTOMERS.AFFECTED).
+This is due to the fact that R-squared measures the proportion of the variance in the dependent variable (**OUTAGE.DURATION**) that is predictable from the independent variables (**U.S._STATE** and **CUSTOMERS.AFFECTED**).
 This is a widely used metric for regression models as it provides insight into how well the model fits the data and how accurately it can predict the response variable.
 Finally, by using R-squared over other suitable metrics such as F1-score and accuracy, we are able to gauge the effectiveness of our model in explaining and predicting outage duration based on the chosen features.

 ---